 Complet text: The case of murabitun

-In the chapter: Beyond Belief: Linking Faiths and Protected Areas to Support Biodiversity Conservation.
+In : Beyond Belief : Linking Faiths and Protected Areas to Support Biodiversity Conservation.
 “Arguments for Protected Areas.
 Multiple Benefits for Conservation and Use” ed. by Sue Stolton & Nigel Dudley.
 Earthscan, 2010.
 London, Washington DC. p.145-164.

 This post is available in: English